strategicdata/pmhc-mds-spec/doc/faqs.rst

 #.
 Mobile phone number.
 #.
 The exact Primary Health Network or Provider Organisation's name in the MDS
    you are seeking to access.
 #.
-The roles (Organisation Management, User Management, Upload) required for the user.
+The roles (PHN's Primary Contact, Organisation Management, User Management, Upload)
+   required for the user.
 The user can have any combination of these roles.

 This letter must be faxed or scanned then emailed to: